-A draft framework is an editing view of your organization’s framework.
+A draft framework is an isolated editing view of your organization’s active pricing framework.
 If your organization hasn’t set up a framework yet, you can create, edit, and publish your organization’s first framework.
 This depends on your role.

 You can publish a framework only if its structure is valid.
 For more details, read Invalid framework structures.